tonyx/safeTodoEvents/README.md

 # Event sourcing version of SAFE template

-In this project I cloned the official SAFE Template and modified it to work in a "event sourcing" style.
+In this project, I cloned the official SAFE Template and modified it to work in an "event sourcing" style.

 Warning: this is not an official guide of the "event sourcing" topic.
 It is just my experiment.

-It looks to me that the advantage is the possibility to work effectively on the domain logic in a way unaware of the persistency because the storage is uniform for any project (no other entity to store apart form the events).
-A little price to pay is having to add some boilerplate code (basically are events as wrapper for members of the aggregate, and commands that returns events and other dispatching logic).
+It looks to me that the advantage is the possibility to work effectively on the domain logic in a way unaware of the persistency because the storage is uniform for any project (no other entity to store apart from the events).
+A little price to pay is having to add some boilerplate code (basically are events as a wrapper for members of the aggregate, and commands that returns events and other dispatching logic).

 The following files can be reused for any similar project:
 * [Db.fs](./src/Server/Db.fs): connect to the database writing and reading events and snapshots